commissi0n/mtacoinbc/README.md

 ```

 ## Notes
-* Supports up to 4 miner containers concurrently.
+* Supports up to 4 miner containers concurrently
-* "Server" directory contains all files relevant to the server container.
+* Log file is kept in "/var/log/mtacoin.log"
-* "Miner" directory contains all files relevant to the miner container.
+* "Server" directory contains all files relevant to the server container
-* Log is kept in "/var/log/mtacoin.log".
+* "Miner" directory contains all files relevant to the miner container
-* "conf/mta" directory holds the "mtacoin.conf" configuration file which sets the difficulty (default is 16).
+* "conf/mta" directory contains the "mtacoin.conf" configuration file for setting the difficulty (default is 16)

 ## Download